-(ii) See for limitations and prohibitions on the use of the lowest price technically acceptable source selection process, which are applicable to simplified acquisitions.

-(iii) See for the prohibition on the use of reverse auctions for personal protective equipment and aviation critical safety items.
+(ii) See 217.7801 for the prohibition on the use of reverse auctions for personal protective equipment and aviation critical safety items.

 213.106-1-70 Soliciting competition – tiered evaluation of offers.

-See limitations on the use of tiered evaluation of offers at .
+See limitations on the use of tiered evaluation of offers at 215.203-70 .